chriskpeterson/vuepress2/docs/synergy.md

 ------

-An enclosure group is a logical resource that defines a consistent configuration for an enclosure or a set of enclosures making up a logical enclosure.
+An enclosure group is a logical resource that defines the configuration for an enclosure or a set of enclosures that make up a logical enclosure.
 The network connectivity for an enclosure group is defined by the logical interconnect groups associated with the enclosure group.

 An enclosure group can contain up to five enclosures.